backube/volsync/docs/usage/rsync/index.rst

    Secret.
 The name of that new Secret will be placed in ``.status.rsync.sshKeys``. serviceType
-   Scribe creates a Service to allow the source to connect to the destination.
+   VolSync creates a Service to allow the source to connect to the destination.
    This field determines the type of that Service.
 Allowed values are ClusterIP or LoadBalancer.
 The default is ClusterIP. port